 We’ve just got our heads around yoga for our faces, even for our dogs (DOGA anyone?) but our eyeballs?
 Eye Yoga is a key fitness trend for 2021 and just what our Zoom-fatigued faces are in need of.
-But what is eye yoga exactly and why should we be doing it?
+Gymbox has even got a class dedicated to it.
+But first, what is eye yoga exactly and why should we be doing it?

 What is Eye Yoga?